 (1839 - 1843, 1861 - 1865), Cedar Key

 Fort Number Four (E) (1839 - 1841) was the first post here on Cedar Key, which later became the site of a major hospital and supply depot.
 Cedar Key was also known as Depot Key on some period maps.
 The islands of Cedar Key, Way Key, North Key, Sea Horse Key, and Snake Key were reserved as the Cedar Keys Military Reservation in 1840.
 Camp (Cantonment) Morgan (1) (1841 - 1842) was established on one of the islands about two months after Fort No. Four (E) was abandoned.
-The islands were severely damaged by a November 1842 hurricane, completely destroying the post.
+The islands were severely damaged by a November 1842 hurricane, completely destroying the post, which may have then been subsequently rebuilt on the mainland.
 Sea Horse Key was occupied as a hospital camp in 1841, and was also used as a Seminole Indian detention camp at one time (date ?).
 Of interest here is the Cedar Key State Museum (admission fee).

 The island depot was occupied by the Confederates in 1861, captured by the Union Navy in February 1862.
 The Florida Railroad terminated here (completed in 1860), running from Fernandina via Gainesville, along present-day FL 24.

 On the mainland near Lukens was Fort Howard (unknown dates).
 It protected either the boat landing (2nd Seminole War) or the railroad bridge approach (Civil War) to Cedar Key.